Review: Barclaycard Financing Visa® Credit Card – Best for Apple?

 You’ll receive special financing for purchases made from Apple within the first 30 days of opening the account.
 After the first 30 days, all purchases will be given the standard APR of 15.99% – 28.74% Variable.

 After using this initial deferred financing offer, you can contact customer support to request another deferred financing term for more purchases.
 You’ll then have 60 days to make purchases from Apple, which will qualify for deferred financing again.

 The length of your deferred financing term will depend on how much you spend:

 |Less than $499||6 months|

 |$999 and over||18 months|

 This financing offer will automatically apply to the total amount you spend at Apple during the specified time period, aggregating all of your purchases.
 The total amount spent will be used to determine the length of the term.
-You’ll still earn rewards on any purchases that qualify for financing.

 Take note that this is a deferred financing offer, rather than a true 0% APR offer.
 That means if you make a late payment or fail to pay back the entire balance by the end of the term, you’ll immediately be charged interest for the entire length of the term, going all the way back to the purchase date.

 Say, for example, you buy a new MacBook Pro for $2,000, getting an 18-month deferred interest plan with a regular APR of 28%.

 If your first month’s payment comes in late by just a day or two, you’ll immediately be charged interest at 28% APR for the full 18 months.
 That comes to $840 in interest!
 And that will be added to your balance right as you start paying it off.